 - 72% of people prefer promotional content by email, compared to social channels like Facebook

-We chatted recently on our partner podcast series with Will Howes of Revinate, a hotel CRM platform that helps to consolidate your data and provide you with a better understanding of your guest segments.
-With such improvements to the hotel tech stack in recent years, it means you can really start to refine your data and ensure you’re making the best of it, so it’s not just sitting there untouched with lost potential.
+Having a hotel CRM platform that helps to consolidate your data and provide you with a better understanding of your guest segments is key.
+With such improvements to the hotel tech stack in recent years, you can really start to refine your data and know you are making the best of it so it’s not just sitting there untouched with lost potential.
 Organising your data and beginning to personalise your emails will help you to establish strong and loyal relationships with guests.

-If you’re putting time and effort into an email marketing strategy, best check all the details.
-Remember that little thing called mobile?
-Our latest device trends show that mobile revenue is continuing to go up and up – guests are no longer just reading your content on their phones – they’re booking on them too.
-Keep in mind that 73% of companies today prioritize mobile device optimization when creating email marketing campaigns.
+If you have put time and effort into an email marketing strategy, best check all the details.
+The average user spends four hours and 48 minutes using their mobile phones every day and device trends show that mobile revenue is continuing to go up and up – guests are no longer just reading your content on their phones, they’re booking on them too.
+Optimising your email and website content for mobile is so important.

-Another way to optimise your emails is by using the right kind of imagery.
-Your images speak more words than the words themselves!
+You can start optimising content by making sure your email campaigns have right kind of imagery.
+Images speak more words than the words themselves.
 Make sure they complement the message you want to get across.

-Your CTA is so important too.
+Your CTA is very important too.
 Are you directing readers to the right landing page?
-Are they being directed straight to the offer once they click on it and show their interest?
+Are they being directed straight to the offer once they click?
 The same advice applies for your emails as it does across platforms – minimise the steps involved on the journey to purchasing.
 Give your guest or prospect an easy time, don’t make them work for it.

 Your subject line is the first thing your readers will see.
-Do NOT underestimate the importance of this one line!
-It has the power to pull in readers if you decide to make it compelling enough.
-A great subject line that gets to the point, makes sense and isn’t too long winded, can be the difference between an average click through rate and an impressive one.
-And one more thing – if you can personalise the emails with names, even better.
-If you have your subscriber’s first names on your database, it can be done!
+Don't underestimate the importance of this one line!
+It has the power to pull more readers in if you decide to make it compelling enough.
+A winning subject line gets to the point, makes sense and isn’t too long winded.
+It can be the difference between an average click through rate and an impressive one.
+If you can personalise your subject line with names, that's even better.
+If you have subscribers' first names on your database, it can be done.

-The Net Affinity booking engine full integrates with Mailchimp, which means when someone makes a reservation on your site, they’re given the option right then and there to opt in to special offers and different types of communication.
+The Net Affinity booking engine fully integrates with Mailchimp which means when someone makes a reservation on your site, they’re given the option right then and there to opt in to special offers and different types of communication.